 “Are you making fun of me?”
 Winifred asked.
 She gave his hand a firm shake.

 “Oh, no,” Henri said, “I was, I mean, you know, thinking.”

-Winifred gave him an enigmatic smile Henri could not translate, used her other hand to hold his with both, then let go and walked away.
+Winifred gave him an enigmatic smile Henri could not translate, used her other hand to hold his with both for a moment, then let go and walked away.